Dutchtown High School (Louisiana): Academies

 Letterman's Jacket and Graduation CordsThe Allied Health Center students who have been active and remained in good standing in the program for three (3) consecutive years may purchase an academic letterman's jacket.
 Patches and caduceus inserts will be provided for senior level students.
 Students who have been active and remained in good standing in the program for three (3) consecutive years will be rewarded with a graduation cord to be worn during graduation ceremonies.

-Internships and Clinicals

-Internship, Certified Nurse Assistant, EMT Basic, and Pharmacy Tech are courses designed to give students a chance to watch and possibly experience firsthand some of the daily activities of a medical professional, and possibly attain certification.
-These courses are taken during the student's senior year.
-While in these programs, students are expected to exhibit professionalism and should treat their work site experiences like a job.
-Entrance into these programs is competitive.